The Idaho Homestead Exemption

 Federal Nonbankruptcy Exemptions

 In Idaho, the homestead exemption applies to real property, including your home, condominium, or mobile home.
-It isn't necessary to occupy the property to claim the exemption; however, if you don't, you must record a homestead declaration before taking advantage of the homestead exemption.
-The homestead exemption also applies to sale proceeds for up to six months after the sale of the property.
+It isn't necessary to occupy the property to claim the exemption.
+However, if you don't live on the property, you must record a homestead declaration before taking advantage of the homestead exemption.
+(Idaho Code § 55-1003.)

 Timing Your Idaho Bankruptcy

-You can file for bankruptcy in Idaho after living there for more than 180 days.
-However, you must live in Idaho much longer before using Idaho exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Idaho after living there for over 180 days.
+However, you must live in Idaho much longer before using Idaho exemptions, at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 But suppose you lived in multiple states during the two years before filing for bankruptcy.
 In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period immediately preceding your filing.
 (11 U.S.C. § 522(b)(3)(A).)
 Learn more about filing for bankruptcy after moving to a new state.